daviduyjr/todo-list-backend/readme.md

 Start the backend server using the following command: npm run start

 To run tests, use the command: npm run test

+Clean Architecture
+This project follows the principles of Clean Architecture.
+The codebase is organized into distinct layers—Entities, Use Cases, and Interface Adapters—to maintain separation of concerns and ensure a modular and scalable structure.
+By implementing Clean Architecture, the project aims to achieve better maintainability, testability, and flexibility.